m-lab/downloader/README.md

 through encrypting it in the .travis.yml file.

 ### Deployment Configuration
-The deployment scripts also expect a number of other environment variables to be
-set:

-- PROJECT_NAME_XXX: Determines the name of the project to deploy to.
-- CLUSTER_NAME_XXX: Determines the GKE cluster to deploy the image to within the project.
-- BUCKET_NAME_XXX: Determines the bucket within the project for the downloaded files to be placed in.
-- CLOUDSDK_COMPUTE_ZONE: Determines the zone that we expect the cluster to be located within.
-- DOCKER_IMAGE_NAME: Determines what we want to call the docker image in our image repository.
+In addition to the service account, when setting up a new travis deployment, you need to configure the project name you're deploying to, the cluster name within that project, and the bucket name you want the data saved to.
+Those are all parameters passed into the deploy.sh command, along with the service account JSON key, encoded in base64 form.
+The deploy.sh command takes the form:
+`deploy.sh <project name> <cluster name> <bucket name> <base64 service account key text>`

 ## Kubernetes Secrets
 In order for downloader to be able to connect to GCS, it needs to have a service